R3VAMP/A-StarAlgorithm/README.md

 ## Note :

 If you just want to try out the visualizer, just double click on the main.exe File.
-You don't need to have python installed on your system
+- It works even if you don't have python installed on your system.

 ## Requirements
 - Python 3